 The first thing I was worried about when I first started using the cup was the learning curve.
 Everything you read, and watch, will talk about the learning curve being the biggest problem.
 It takes some time and practice figuring out how to fold the cup, how to position it, and how to remove it.
 To take the pressure off myself, the first few cycles I would primarily only remove and empty the cup in the shower.
 For me that was just easier and less stressful.

-Despite the fact that I did chose to do it all in the shower, for me personally, the learning curve wasn’t that big of a deal.
+Despite the fact that I did choose to do it all in the shower, for me personally, the learning curve wasn’t that big of a deal.
 Although during the first few days of my first few cycles, it would take me a few tries to get the cup in right, after a few days it went pretty easy and now almost every time I have little to no issue.

 Besides learning how to use the cup I was nervous about leaks and how it would feel.
 I’m happy to report I really had no leaks and honestly, after the first day I didn’t even feel the cup and that’s what I love about the cup.